 An extremely variable process is a gastric emptying of dosage forms.
-It has an ability to prolong and control the emptying time give the valuable benefits for a dosage form that exist in the stomach for a long time compared to conventional dosage forms.
-For better absorption and enhanced bioavailability, designed controlled release systems have many difficulties in which one difficulty is the incapability to confine the dosage form in the chosen area of the gastrointestinal tract.
-The absorption of the drug from the gastrointestinal tract is a difficult procedure and have many variables.
+It has an ability to extend and regulate the emptying time give the valued benefits for a dosage form that exist in the stomach for a longer time compared to traditional dosage forms.
+For better enhanced and absorption bioavailability, designed controlled release systems have many difficulties in which one difficulty is the incapability to restrict the dosage form in the chosen part of the gastrointestinal tract.
+The absorption of the drug from the gastrointestinal tract is a difficult process and have many variables.
 It is well known that the level of GIT drug absorption is connected to interaction time with the small intestinal mucosa.
-For drugs which are not completely absorbed, small intestinal transit time is a very important parameter.
-The cosmic emptying is affected by basic human physiology that includes gastric emptying, motility patterns, and variables of physiological and formulation.
-The gastric residence time of drugs is prolonged by the gastroretentive systems which exist in the gastric region for several hours.
-The bioavailability is improved by the prolonged gastric retention and others reduction in drug waste and improves solubility for drugs which are less soluble in a high pH environment.
-For local drug delivery to the stomach and proximal small intestines, it has applications.
-For patients, gastro retention is very useful because it provides better availability of new products with new therapeutic possibilities and substantial benefits.
-For assessing the efficiency and application of the system, FDDS has been discussed by scientists in vivo and vitro evaluation.
+For drugs which are not completely absorbed, small intestinal transport time is a very significant parameter.
+The cosmic emptying is affected by basic human physiology that includes motility patterns, gastric emptying, and variables of formulation and physiological.
+The gastric residence time of drugs is protracted by the gastroretentive systems which exist in the gastric area for several hours.
+The bioavailability is improved by the prolonged gastric retention and others reduction in drug waste and progresses solubility for drugs which are less soluble in a high pH surrounding.
+For local drug delivery to the proximal small intestines and stomach, it has applications.
+For patients, gastro retention is very useful because it provides improved availability of new products with new therapeutic potentials and considerable benefits.
+For assessing the efficiency and application of the system, FDDS has been discussed by scientists' in vitro and in vivo evaluation.